Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 • Patients with celiac disease or Crohn's disease, with ulcerative colitis– from 1000 mg to 1500 mg;

-• With osteoporosis or a tendency to this disease - 1000 mg.
+• For osteoporosis or a tendency to this disease - 1000 mg.

-If you are undergoing treatment for osteoporosis with drugs such as alendronic acid, it is especially important that the body enters enough calcium.
+If you are being treated for osteoporosis with medications, such as alendronic acid, it is especially important that you receive sufficient quantity calcium.
 Otherwise, the effect of treatment is reduced to zero.

-You also need to make sure you are getting enough calcium if you have low level of this element in the blood (hypocalcemia) or you are taking medications that interfere with the absorption of calcium and wash it out, such as steroids.
+You will also need to make sure you are getting enough calcium if you have low level of this element in the blood (hypocalcemia) or you are taking medications drugs that interfere with calcium absorption and wash it away, such as steroids.

-There is some evidence that increased dietary sodium, usually in the form of salt, can increase calcium excretion from the body.
-The most sensible thing in this case is to cut down on salt intake.
-Excessive use coffee can also contribute to leaching, which can lead to coffee deficiency.
+There is some evidence that increased sodium in the diet, usually in the form of salt, may increase calcium excretion from the body.
+The most reasonable thing in this case is to reduce your salt intake.
+Excessive use coffee can also promote flushing, which can lead to deficiency.

 Side effects and overdose

-According to doctors and nutritionists, most people do not get enough calcium from their food.
-90 percent of people at risk calcium deficiency cannot reach the daily recommended rate.
-Therefore, the fact of an overdose is unlikely among the adult population.
+According to doctors and nutritionists, most people do not get the required amount of calcium from food.
+90 percent of people at risk calcium deficiency, cannot reach the daily recommended amount.
+Therefore, overdose is unlikely among the adult population.

 • 0-6 months - 1000 mg